babelouest/taliesin/docs/API.md

 All data returned are in JSON format.

-The prefix is `/api` by default, so this value will be used in this document, but you can change this in the `taliesin.config` file.

 ## Authentication

 Most endpoints relies on a valid Glewlwyd Bearer token in the header, with a valid signature.
 For all requests, the username is provided by the Bearer token.